zhengzhong/petshop/docs/day-01-simple-token-with-hardhat.md

-# The PetShop project: First day on Ethereum
+# The PetShop project, day 1: Creating a simple token with Hardhat

 I'm planning to build a simple web3 pet shop application from scratch.
 Every day I'll try to enhance the application and write down some notes.
 By doing so, hopefully I could teach myself about Ethereum, Solidity, Hardhat, and web3 development.